lakesare/rucaptcha_api/README.md

 `gem 'rucaptcha_api'`

-### Usage
+### Usage (or just take a look at /example.rb)
+`require 'rucaptcha_api'`

-` rucaptcha_key = '5d01e7jk4d9c64a784b25d38840d1407'` - for example. get your own 'captcha KEY' from https://rucaptcha.com/setting page after you registered.
+`rucaptcha_key = '5d01e7jk4d9c64a784b25d38840d1407'` - for example. get your own 'captcha KEY' from https://rucaptcha.com/setting page after you registered.
 `api = RucaptchaApi.new rucaptcha_key`
-`path_to_captcha = File.expand_path 'var/captchas/1.png'` - path to image of your captcha (only accepts jpg,jpeg,gif,png)
+`path_to_captcha = File.expand_path 'var/captchas/1.png'` - absolute path to image of your captcha (only accepts jpg,jpeg,gif,png)
 `captcha_id = api.send_captcha_for_solving path_to_captcha, params: {phrase: 1}` - you send captcha for solving, and you get its id as a resonse so that you can later look up its solution when it's ready.
 **params** here are optional, and you can find possible params in API docs https://rucaptcha.com/api-rucaptcha: